-Heather has served on the Beyond Bank Australia (formerly CPS Credit Union (SA) Limited) Board since 2003.
+Heather has served on the Beyond Bank Australia Board since 2003.
 Heather has a Master of Business Administration, degrees in Science and Librarianship, is a Fellow of the Australian Institute of Company Directors and a Councillor for South Australia.
-After a long career in Passenger Transport and CSIRO, Heather now has a small family wine business.
+After a long career in Passenger Transport and CSIRO, Heather is a professional Board Director and runs a small family wine business.
 This gives her strong insights into the challenges faced by small business.
-Heather serves on several state grape and wine industry bodies and chairs Langhorne Creek Grape and Wine.
-She works for a number of not-for-profit organisations especially in regional development and the disability sector.
-Heather is a Director of Beyond Bank Australia Foundation Limited, a member of the Board Risk Committee and is committed to using her diverse and extensive experience to deliver value for customers and their
+Heather is a Board member for Wine Grape Growers Australia, chairs the Wine Grape Growers Council of South Australia and Langhorne Creek Grape and Wine.
+She works for a number of regional not-forprofit organisations in the arts and regional development sectors.
+Heather is a Director of Beyond Bank Australia Foundation Limited, a member of the Board Risk Committee and is committed to using her diverse and extensive experience to deliver value for customers and their communities.